 richard reed parry quiet river of dust vol 1, 2018

 Best known as a multi-instrumentalist in the Grammy-winning rock band Arcade Fire, the Quiet River of Dust volumes are Parry’s first solo work outside of his innovative compositional work with the highly respected Deutsche Grammaphon label.
-But Quiet River of Dust is a new direction: a dreamlike journey of immersive, gently psychedelic songs inspired by Japanese death poems and the folk music of the British Isles.
-For the artwork of Quiet River of Dust Vol. 1, Maurice created a miniature model of a landscape of an enchanted forest in Japan as the base for the artwork.
-She then created collaged elements from a variety of found imagery provided by Parry, which included old family photographs and VHS video stills.
-These elements were encapsulated in orbs and ghostly impressions, as representations of floating memories and communication between the living and the spirit worlds.
+Quiet River of Dust is a new direction: a dreamlike journey of immersive, gently psychedelic songs inspired by Japanese death poems and the folk music of the British Isles.
+For the artwork of Quiet River of Dust Vol. 1, Maurice created a miniature model of a landscape of an enchanted forest in Japan.
+She then collaged elements from a variety of found imagery, some provided by Parry, which included old family photographs and VHS video stills.
+These elements were encapsulated in 3D orbs and ghostly impressions, as representations of floating memories and communication between the living and the spirit world.

 late bloomer destraction from destruction, 2016

 Maurice crafted abstract, geometric patterns for the artwork, by hand sewing silk thread onto black velvet.
 The concept was inspired by the music, which has a high degree of technical precision but also feels rich and organic in feel.
 Tommy Crane is a New York based drummer and composer.
 Distraction from Destruction was created with collaborators David Moore (Bing and Ruth), Greg Chudzik, Simon Jermyn, and Colin Killalea (Albert Hammond Jr.).

 andrew keoghan every orchid offering, 2016